AllanChain/hole-martyr/README.md

 ## Usage Instruction

-This program **not designed to run 24-7**.
-It's designed to grab information when there is a lot of deletions.
-You have the right of knowing what's going on.
+This program is **not designed to run 24-7**.
+It's designed to grab information when there is a lot of deletions and you want to know what's going on.

 Since it's only made for personal use, no production setup is required.
 To start this program, just run: